-For more information on the resources available in this panel, refer to the sections Understanding built-in and custom security policies, Understanding built-in rule sets and Creating Yara analysis units.
+For more information on the resources available in this panel, refer to the sections Understanding built-in and custom security policies, Understanding built-in rule sets and Analyzing behavior on user workstations.

-12.2 Configuring the update server
+14.2 Configuring the update server

 Updates are available by default on a Stormshield public server, but you can use a server of your choice.